zerothstack/zeroth/docs/guide/application-lifecycle.md

 1. On successful resolution of the call stack, the response is dispatched to the `Server` to handle sending back to the client.

 ### Remote Sessions
-All Ubiquits applications have remote connection capabilities provided by the `RemoteCli` service.
+All Zeroth applications have remote connection capabilities provided by the `RemoteCli` service.
 When a connection is established using the [CLI](/guide/cli), depending on the task that is executed, define commands can interact with the running server.